John Droney

-John Droney is a Connecticut politician and lawyer.
+John F. Droney Jr. is a Connecticut politician and lawyer.
 He is the senior partner of Levy & Droney, a law firm based in Farmington, Connecticut, U.S.A.

 Career

 A native of West Hartford, Connecticut, Droney is a graduate of College of the Holy Cross and the University of Connecticut School of Law.
 He is former Chairman of the Connecticut Democratic State Central Committee and was a member of the Democratic National Committee.
 He was co-chair of the Bill Clinton-Al Gore campaign in Connecticut.
 Droney has usually been aligned with more conservative Connecticut Democrats such as former Governor William O'Neill.

 In 2006 Droney was a vocal supporter of the re-election of his political ally, Senator Joe Lieberman.
 Early in the year he publicly urged Lieberman to forgo a Democratic party primary and seek reelection as an independent.
 Droney's strategy was vindicated when, after Lieberman lost the primary to Ned Lamont, Lieberman won re-election as an independent candidate.

 His brother, Christopher F. Droney, is a judge on the United States Court of Appeals for the Second Circuit.